- A barriers purpose is to stop bamboo rhizomes from growing outwards.

 - Picking out the correct bamboo species to fit needed height, habit and color.

-- If a standard hedge style planting is needed a 4 foot spacing is a good place to start.
+- If a standard hedge style planting is needed a 3 to 4 foot spacing is a good place to start.

 - At planting time it is a good idea to amend the soil with Compost or mulch.

-- Clumping bamboo does not need a barrier, only invasive bamboo's.
+- Clumping bamboo does not need a barrier, only invasive bamboo's do.

 More on installations

 Planting bamboo without a barrier is fine.
-Certain precautions need to be followed.
-However it important to have ample space around the grove.
-When rhizomes grow outwards, you will need working space to dig them up especially if it's near a fence, your house, your neighbors, driveways, sidewalks and property lines.
+Certain precautions should be followed.
+It is important to have ample space around the grove.
+When rhizomes grow outwards, you will need working space to dig them up, especially if it's near a fence, your house, your neighbors, driveways, sidewalks and property lines.
 Also at least once a year rhizome check and cut is in order (see maintenance for more info) especially after the grove has been established for a couple years or more.

 Details about barriers-